JanHerca/urantiapedia/output/wikijs/en/help/start.md

 The key mission we have set for *Urantiapedia* is:
 1. Help in dissemination of *The Urantia Book* revelations throughout the world.
 2. Allow for a better understanding of the teachings of *The Urantia Book*.
-3. Offer the usefulness of linking most of the current knowledge available about the Urantia revelation.
+3. Offer the usefulness of linking most of the current knowledge available about the _Urantia revelation_.

 ## How it works?